PDFUnit can handle Unicode. The section 11: “Unicode” deals with this topic in detail.

 into their corresponding Unicode hex code.
 For example, the Euro character

-is converted into \u20AC
+is converted into \u20AC.

 The input file can be of any encoding, but you have to define the right encoding before executing the program.

-You start the Java program with the parameter -D
+You start the Java program with the parameter -D:

 :: :: Converting Unicode content of the input file to hex code. :: @echo off setlocal set CLASSPATH=./lib/pdfunit-2016.05/*;%CLASSPATH% set TOOL=com.pdfunit.tools.ConvertUnicodeToHex set OUT_DIR=./tmp set IN_FILE=unicode-to-hex.in.txt java -Dfile.encoding=UTF-8 %TOOL% %IN_FILE% %OUT_DIR% endlocal

-So, the created file _unicode-to-hex.out.txt
+So, the created file _unicode-to-hex.out.txt contains the following data:

 #Unicode created by com.pdfunit.tools.ConvertUnicodeToHex #Wed Jan 16 21:50:04 CET 2013 unicode-to-hex.in_as-ascii=\u00E4\u00F6\u00FC \u20AC @